-About 000/ of the main site and a sublice sectors and fill 1:20 (5%) flood event or Local SFRA Functional About 20% of the main site area and the eastern end of the access road is located in the 1:20 (5%) event flood extent.
-Floodplain York's SFRA defines functional floodplain as: Land which would flood with annual probability of 1:20 (5%) or greater in any year.
+1:20 (5%) flood event or Local SFRA Functional Floodplain About 20% of the main site area and the eastern end of the access road is located in the 1:20 (5%) event flood extent.
+York's SFRA defines functional floodplain as: Land which would flood with annual probability of 1:20 (5%) or greater in any year.
 Land which provides a function of flood conveyance (i.e. free flow) or flood storage, either through natural processes or by design (e.g. washlands and flood storage areas).
 Land where the flow of flood water is not prevented by flood defences or by permanent buildings or other solid barriers during times of flood.
 While this area is not shown on the York SFRA strategic map as functional floodplain no defences on the National Flood and Coastal Defence database are noted, and no obstructions are observed in this area so the area shown as being at a 1:20 (5%) flood risk should be considered as initial functional floodplain and further investigated.
 Climate change Areas of Flood Zone 3 are likely to increase into areas that are shown as Flood Zone 2 and Flood Zone 2 is likely to increase in extent into the site.
 Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
 Sequential Test result Pass.
-WJP01, WJP03, WJP13 and WJP25 should be Evention Test Needed considered before this site.
-Exception Test Needed No Is an alternative site available which could help Yes, WJP01, WJP03, WJP13 and WJP25. meet requirements for this WJP01, WJP13 and WJP25 are all in Flood Zone 1 and at waste facility, subject to lower risk from surface water flooding than this site.
+WJP01, WJP03, WJP13 and WJP25 should be considered before this site.
+Exception Test Needed No Is an alternative site Yes, WJP01, WJP03, WJP13 and WJP25. available which could help WIDOW WIDOW IN IDO meet requirements for this WJP01, WJP13 and WJP25 are all in Flood Zone 1 and at waste facility, subject to lower risk from surface water flooding than this site.
 WJP03 other tests of suitability? is in Flood Zone 2 to a minor extent and is at a similar level of risk from surface water flooding.
 All the alternative sites are at lower risk of flooding than this site, therefore this site should be considered after the alternatives.

-&lt;sup>19 City of York, 2013.
+City of York, 2013.

-Site Specific Flood Risk Assessment Requirement and Mitigating Flood Risk A site specific flood risk assessment will be required which should confirm the impact of climate change on river flooding at this site.
+Site Specific Flood Risk Assessment Requirement and Mitigating Flood Risk

+A site specific flood risk assessment will be required which should confirm the impact of climate change on river flooding at this site.
 The flood risk assessment should also address the issues of draining surface water using SuDS and without causing additional flood risk.

 Groundwater flooding should be further investigated.

 All sites in functional floodplain must: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.